isabella232/kendo-react-animation/docs/fade/index.md

 ```

-### Disable Fade Out Animation
+### Disable Fade-Out Animations

-The Fade component allows to disable the hiding animation, which will result in instant element hiding.
-To disable animation, you will need to define the `animateOnFadeOut` option to `false`.
+The Fade component allows you to disable the hiding animation, which will result in an instant element hiding.
+To disable the fade-out animation, set the `animateOnFadeOut` option to `false`.

-> By default, `fade out` animation is disabled
+By default, the `fade out` animation is disabled.

 ```html
   <style>